irepansalvador/Immune_Adaptation_Atlas_2023/README.md

 ## GO_terms_2024

 We provide the scripts to perform GO term analyses using the Biological Process (BP) ontology for each set of DE genes used for the ABC-MK test, using the R packages cluster-Profiler (version 4.2.2), enrichplot (version 1.14.2), GO.db and org.Hs.eg.db (BioConductor version 3.14).

+## abcmk

+We provide the scripts to run progressive bootstrapping, ABC-MK inferences and FDR.

+## annotations

+Folder containing polymorphic data from 1000GP and human fixations from Human-Chimp-Gorilla-Orangutan orthologs alignemnts, Hg38 gene coordinates, mammals orthologs list and confounding factors to run progressive resampling.